 St Mary’s offers an excellent balance between sports, academic and cultural activities, critical in the development of young girls today.
-Our sporting facilities include a 50m swimming pool and state-of-the-art diving complex, AstroTurf, a new multi-purpose field, squash, tennis and netball courts, and an ergo room.
+Our sporting facilities include a 50m swimming pool and state-of-the-art diving complex, AstroTurf, a multi-purpose field, squash, tennis and netball courts, and an ergo room.

 Girls are encouraged to participate in both competitive and non-competitive sport, and are provided with this opportunity by taking part in team and inter-house sport.
 The Senior Primary physical education lessons are utilised for coaching the sport relevant to the season, as well as traditional physical education.
 We believe that spending time on fundamentals such as movement, balance, core work, co-ordination and general strength is also very important.
 Each sport concludes with termly inter-house competitions.